mwaghorn2000/portfolio/README.md

 ### Stack
 Used this portfolio as my first exposure to Next.js and Tailwind and realised how fun it is to use the technologies.

-The **Blog** is still a work in progress and can be found on the Blog branch if you wish the view the code.
+The **Blog** ~~is still a work in progress~~ is now complete and even includes a brand new user dashboard, ( for me only ) and can be found on the Blog branch if you wish the view the code.
 I'll be posting unit reviews, and also my experiences while developing my projects.

 Hosted and Deployed on Vercel